dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-APPS-WAVE-4.md

 The contents of the `config.js` key:
 ```
 module.exports = {
-  token: '<your github token here>',
+  token: '<your github token from above>',
   platform: 'github',
   onboardingConfig: {
     extends: ['config:recommended'],